softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 layout: simple_post
 ---

 Stream data processing is an increasingly popular topic; it is also at the core of the "reactive" movement, which makes it even more trendy!
-Streaming libraries provide abstractions which let us solve a large number of "every-day" problems in an **elegant** way using stream processing combinators, using a **declarative** API, hiding all of the ugly "imperative" details.
+Streaming libraries provide abstractions which let us solve a large number of "every-day" problems in an **elegant** way using stream processing combinators with a **declarative** API, hiding most of the ugly "imperative" details.

 Stream processing comes in a couple of flavors.
 If you have really large data sets and need to process the data on multiple nodes in a distributed fashion, you should probably take a look at systems such as [Apache Spark](https://spark.apache.org).
 For **single-node computations** that's definitely an overkill and other tools are needed (and very often, single-node is all you need!).
 There are two interesting stream processing libraries in the Scala ecosystem which fill that niche: [akka-stream](http://akka.io/docs/) and [scalaz-stream](https://github.com/scalaz/scalaz-stream).

+Note that single-node doesn't mean that the data has to fit into memory; it can be much larger than that.
+The main point of stream data processing is that you can work through the data **incrementally**, transforming or aggregating it as it comes.

-We'll try to compare them in two parts: first looking at their design, then comparing features, API and performance by implementing same data streaming examples using either akka-stream or scalaz-stream.
-For the impatient, you can find the [**code on Github**](https://github.com/softwaremill/streams-tests).
+We'll try to compare akka-stream and scalaz-stream in two parts: first looking at their design, then comparing features, API and performance by implementing same data streaming examples using either library.
+For the impatient, you can find the [code on Github](https://github.com/softwaremill/streams-tests).
 There's a number of introductory blogs and talks (plus the project documentation), so I don't aim to cover the details of the libraries in depth, just enough to get a sense of what are the similarities and differences.

 Both libraries are under active development (especially akka-stream, which is the younger of the two) and the APIs are still in flux, but that doesn't stop people from using them in production (let's face it, we all used a library version 0.0.3-beta1-M3 at least once ;) ), so let's see what they offer currently.

 # What is ...?

 How do the creators introduce their libraries?
-Different wording, but similar use-cases.
+Different wording, but similar use-cases:

 > "**Akka Streams** is a library to process and transfer a sequence of elements using bounded buffer space"